greg-raven/Department-21/_posts/2010-08-25-hollywood-squares-humor.md

 A. Paul Lynde: Because chiffon wrinkles too easily.

 Q. Charley, you’ve just decided to grow strawberries.
 Are you going to get any during the first year?
-A..
-Charley Weaver: Of course not, I’m too busy growing strawberries.
+A. Charley Weaver: Of course not, I’m too busy growing strawberries.

 Q. In bowling, what’s a perfect score?
 A. Rose Marie: Ralph, the pin boy.